raydtutto/harvard-cs50x-2024/src/week_5_data_structures/notes/01_data_structures_lecture_notes.md

 ```

 1. The `list` of size three integers is created.
-2. Then, three memory addresses can be assigned the values 1, 2, and 3.
+2. Then, three memory addresses can be assignded the values 1, 2, and 3.
 3. Then, a `tmp` list of size four is created.
 4. Next, the list is copied from the first to the second.
 5. The value for the 4 is added to the `tmp` list.